A micro Lie theory for state estimation in robotics: Conclusion

 Third, we have promoted the usage of handy operators, such as the capitalized $\Exp()$ and $\Log()$ maps, and the plus and minus operators $\op,\,\om, \dplus, \dminus$.
 They allow us to work on the Cartesian representation of the tangent spaces, producing formulas for derivatives and covariance handling that greatly resemble their counterparts in standard vector spaces.

-Fourth, we have made especial emphasis on the definition, geometrical interpretation, and computation of Jacobians.
+Fourth, we have made special emphasis on the definition, geometrical interpretation, and computation of Jacobians.
 For this, we have introduced notations for the Jacobian matrices and covariances that allow a manipulation that is visually powerful.
 In particular, the chain rule is clearly visible with this notation.
-This helps building intuition and reducing errors.
+This helps to build intuition and reducing errors.

 Fifth, we present in the appendices that follow an extensive compendium of formulas for the most common groups in robotics.
 In 2D, we present the rotation groups of unit complex numbers $S^1$ and rotation matrices $\SO(2)$, and the rigid motion group $\SE(2)$.
 In 3D, we present the groups of unit quaternions $S^3$ and rotation matrices $\SO(3)$, both used for rotations, and the rigid motion group $\SE(3)$.
 We also present the translation groups for any dimension, which can be implemented by either the standard vector space $\bbR^n$ under addition, or by the matrix translation group $T(n)$ under multiplication.